Job Scheduling

 FCFS scheduling algorithm

-The first-come, first-serve (FCFS) job scheduling algorithm follows the first-in, first-out method.
+The first-come, first-served (FCFS) job scheduling algorithm follows the first-in, first-out method.
 As processes join the ready queue, the scheduler picks the oldest job in the queue and sends it for processing.
 The average processing time for these jobs is comparatively long.

-Below are the advantages and disadvantages of FCFS algorithms.
+Advantages and disadvantages of FCFS algorithms:

 • Disadvantage: Convoy effects occur when even a tiny job waits for a long time to move into processing, resulting in lower CPU utilization.